 Developing self-awareness

-Social norms heavily influence default behaviors.
+Social norms heavily influence default behaviours.
 Consider something as simple as baldness, which can easily affect one’s self-esteem.
 Yet, baldness is more commonly encountered in men due to genetics and testosterone.

 Become a self-manager

 Self-awareness is one of the vital components of personal improvement.
-There are different behavioral choices we make, leading to different outcomes.
-The ‘right’ behavior often contradicts our established habits or preferences, which is why actual lifestyle change is so hard to achieve.
+There are different behavioural choices we make, leading to different outcomes.
+The ‘right’ behaviour often contradicts our established habits or preferences, which is why actual lifestyle change is so hard to achieve.

 By confronting your emotional baggage, you set the foundation for better habits to be laid down and lasting changes to take effect in your journey towards self-improvement.